 This article explains how to understand your Session Unit usage displayed in your Usage and History Dashboard.
 The Session rate card in this article will help you determine how many Session Units your tests will consume.
 For further guidance on managing Session Units when planning your tests, check out our course on Managing and Using Your Flexible Usage-Based Plan.

 What is the Session Rate Card?

 A Session Unit (SU) is a metric that helps you measure your use of the UserTesting platform.
 The Session rate card represents the amount of Session Units charged per test participant for each session.

-Users start by running tests and watching sessions.
-A session is one participant taking a test.
-Every test comes with a range of functionality for each session completed, including recruiting, incentive payments, video recordings, transcripts, analytics, Machine Learning, and storage.
+A session counts as one participant taking a test.
+Every test comes with a range of functionality for each session completed, including recruiting, incentive payments, video recordings, transcripts, analytics, machine learning, and storage.

 - If you launch a Quick Answer test with 6 participants from the UserTesting Panel, that test is 60 SUs.

 - If you launch a 60-minute Live Conversation with 5 participants from My Panel, that test is 70 SUs.